docusign/blog-csharp-order-form/INSTALLATION.md

    ![Skipping the Stripe account form](Installation/stripe_skip_account_form_link.png)
-1. Next, the Admin Tool will show that an enabled Stripe payment gateway account has been associated with your DocuSign demo sandbox account.
+1. Next, the Admin Tool will show that an enabled Stripe payment gateway account has been associated with your DocuSign Developer account.

 ## Install the DocuSign Template
 This code example sends an envelope using a DocuSign Template.
 To install the template:

 1. First add a payment gateway to your account as shown above.
-1. Login to your DocuSign demo sandbox account.
+1. Login to your DocuSign Developer account.
 1. Do **not** go to the Admin Tool.
 Instead, click `Templates` at the top of the screen.
 1. In the **My Templates** screen, click the `New` icon and